 “I opened my private practice in 2015 in Santa Ana and began specializing in integrative medicine and dermatology,” said Zahedi.
 “Now I’m fortunate to have three locations in Southern California where I’m able to offer IV vitamin therapies, bioidentical hormone therapies and now integrative cellular therapy.”

 Throughout the last several years, Dr. Zahedi has been doing exhaustive research on stem cells, the FDA regulations, risks and benefits and sharing what he has learned with others.
-He has used the knowledge and experience to help children with autism, children and adults with active Lyme Disease as well as working to see if the therapy can help other serious diseases.

 “There is a lot to learn where stem cell therapy is concerned,” said Zahedi.
 “Right now, we are in a window of time where the FDA is being pretty hands off because we are in a research phase but at the end of 2019 it will all be heavily regulated and all clinics will be required to comply.
 So, my goal is to learn as much as I can and pass that on to others.”